 A large number of unreached Pygmies live in the tropical rain forests of Central Africa.
-They inhabit the region that stretches from Cameroon, across the Congo, into Zaire.
+They inhabit the region that stretches from Cameroon, across the Congo, into Democratic Republic of Congo.
 At least one of the groups, the Akebou, also occupies parts of Togo, West Africa.

 Pygmies are best known for their small size.
 Adults usually grow to be only three or four feet tall.
 In fact, their name, "Pygmy," is derived from the Greek word, pyme, which means "a cubit in height."

-Pygmies are the earliest known inhabitants of the Congo Basin, which is located in Zaire.
+Pygmies are the earliest known inhabitants of the Congo Basin, which is located in Democratic Republic of Congo.
 It is also reported that the Ituri Forest has been occupied by Pygmies for over four thousand years.
 The Pygmies who live there today call themselves Mbuti.
 The Mbuti includes such groups as the Efe, the Aka, and the Bayaka Pygmies.

 Pygmies are lighter skinned than their neighbors.
 They are a gentle, peaceful people who have the ability to be camouflaged so well in the forest that they can be passed without ever being noticed.

-Pygmies are forest dwellers, with most of them relying on hunting and gathering for survival.
-Some of them may also farm or plant fields in the middle of the forest.
+Pygmies are forest dwellers, with most relying on hunting and gathering for survival.
+Some may also farm in the middle of the forest.
 However, they will abandon them while the crops are growing to hunt and gather, since that is what they know best.

 Today, Pygmies no longer inhabit the forest areas alone.
 Many groups of farmers have infiltrated the region and built villages there.
 The two peoples have developed an economic, mutual dependence, and live together peacefully.
 Because of this, the Pygmies usually speak a dialect of the tribe with which they are associated, whether Bantu, Nigristic, or Sudanic.